Antolius/deployments-and-disasters/content/about/_index.md

 Styling is done using the [Picnic CSS](https://picnicss.com/) framework and [solarized](https://ethanschoonover.com/solarized/) color scheme.

-Chars are rendered in JavaScript using the [mermaid](https://mermaid-js.github.io/mermaid/#/) library.
+Charts are rendered in JavaScript using the [mermaid](https://mermaid-js.github.io/mermaid/#/) library.